some-du6e/games/README.md

 # games

-chrome extencion that has a bunch of good games
+chrome extension that has a bunch of good games games compiled by 3hk0 (https://github.com/3hk0)